bitwarden/brand/README.md

 ## Trademark Notice

-"Bitwarden" is a registered trademark of Bitwarden Inc.
+"Bitwarden" is a registered trademark of 8bit Solutions LLC, DBA Bitwarden.